Bruss cheese is a fermented cheese spread made in Piedmont, Italy.

-Instead of olive oil, some use milk and some alcohol, such as cognac, grappa or white wine.
-Some use olive oil, but add alcohol at a certain point to stop the fermentation.
+Instead of olive oil, some use milk and some use an alcohol, such as cognac, grappa or white wine.
+Some use olive oil, but also add alcohol at a certain point to stop the fermentation.

 Bruss can be spread on bruschetta, or used to make a creamy dressing for vegetables or salads.